-Hospital governing boards, with the input of their medical staffs, must determine who should be granted colonoscopy privileges at their institutions.
-The basis for such decisions is a review of the education, training, experience and current competence of the practitioner applying for the privilege.
+Hospital governing boards, outpatient facilities, or other clinical settings with the input of their medical staffs, or other credentialing committees, must determine who should be granted colonoscopy privileges at their institutions.
+The basis for such decisions is a review of the training, experience and demonstrated current competence of the physician applying for the privilege.
 Where family physicians meet the institution’s privileging criteria for colonoscopy, they should be granted this privilege.
-This decision should be based solely on the candidate’s ability to meet established criteria, and not be improperly blocked or derailed by the opposition of other specialists or competitors on the medical staff.
+(2003) (September 15, 2022 BC)